The History of Databases - A Summary

 Databases

-The appearence of the term “database” coincided with the availability of direct-access storage (mid-60’s).
-The term represented a contrast with the tap-based systems of the past, allowing shared interactive use rather than batch processing.
+The appearance of the term “database” coincided with the availability of direct-access storage (mid-60’s).
+The term represented a contrast with the tape-based systems of the past, allowing shared interactive use rather than batch processing.

 Network databases